Kiria-F/noita-saves/README.md

 ### To delete a save:
 - Open NoitaSaves, enter "D" (Delete)
-- Choose the save's index ("A" for all)
+- Choose the save's index ("A" for all, "{X} - {Y}" for interval)

 > You can input commands in lower-case

-> You can input a full command one-line, e.g. "L 4", "d2", "s my save"
+> You can input a full command one-line, e.g. "l 4", "d a", "s my save"

-> You can stick parameters to load and delete commands, e.g. "ll", "d1"
+> You can stick parameters to load and delete commands, e.g. "ll", "d1-5"

 ## Also:
 ### You can launch Noita directly from NoitaSaves